jbmitch/transit-gateway/connecting-vpcs-classic-infrastructure.md

 To connect your VPCs to your IBM Cloud classic infrastructure using a transit gateway, perform the following procedure:

 1. From your browser, open the [IBM Cloud console](https://cloud.ibm.com/catalog){: external} and log in to your account.
-2. Select **Networking** from the left, then click the Transit Gateway tile to bring up the Transit Gateway ordering page.
+2. Select **Networking** from the left, then click the Transit Gateway tile to bring up the transit gateway ordering page.

 You can also access the ordering page from the [IBM Cloud catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com){:new_window} by selecting the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the top left, then selecting **Hybrid Networking** to bring up the Direct Link page.
 From there, select **Transit Gateway** in the left navigation panel, then click the **Order Transit Gateway** button.
 {: note}